blakegarretson/essentials/main.md

 # Text & Documents

-*There may be some redundancy here, but text editors are like knives: you wouldn’t use a Bowie knife when you need a scalpel or a steak knife when you need a machete, so I use multiple editors depending on the task.*
+*There may be some redundancy here, but software such as text editors are like knives: you wouldn’t use a Bowie knife when you need a scalpel or a steak knife when you need a machete, so I use multiple editors depending on the task.*

 ## All-Purpose Text Editors